Frequently Asked Questions

 Questions Regarding Grand Jury Investigations:

-19. Q. Is a supermajority vote needed before a committee of the grand jury may conduct an interview or request that an entity provide copies of specific records?
+19. Q. Is a supermajority vote required each time a committee of the grand jury conducts an interview or requests that an entity provide copies of specific records?

-A. Yes, unless the entire jury, by a supermajority vote, has already authorized a full investigation.
+A. A separate vote is not needed if the entire jury, by a supermajority vote, has already authorized a full investigation, including conducting interviews, making site visits, and submitting document requests.
 Penal Code section 916 provides that “all public actions” of the grand jury require the concurrence of a supermajority of the panel.
 CGJA believes that “public action” means any action that would reveal to a member of the public information about a proposed or pending investigation.
 Conducting an interview or requesting documents would reveal such information and thus requires supermajority authorization.
 The supermajority can authorize a full investigation, including any interviews or document requests or site visits the committee might decide are needed, or it can limit its authorization to specific interviews or requests and decide later whether to allow a full investigation.

-20. Q. Is there any required number or type of agencies a grand jury must investigate?
+20. Q. Is there any required number of agencies a grand jury must investigate?

-22. Q. Is a grand jury required to launch an investigation in connection with every complaint it receives?
+23. Q. Is a grand jury required to launch an investigation in connection with every complaint or request for investigation it receives?

-A. No. Each grand jury has complete discretion in deciding which, if any, request for investigation or complaint to investigate.
+A. No. Each grand jury has complete discretion in deciding which, if any, complaint or request for investigation to investigate.

-23. Q. Is it proper for a grand jury to tell a complainant whether it has chosen to investigate or not investigate the complaint?
+24. Q. Is it proper for a grand jury to inform a complainant whether it has chosen to investigate or not investigate the complaint?

 A. No. Providing this information would reveal the nature, course, scope, or direction of the grand jury’s investigation and thus would violate confidentiality requirements.
 (See Los Angeles Times v Superior Court (2003) 114 Cal.App.4th 247) However, CGJA believes that a grand jury may adopt a procedural rule that it may notify complainants on a case-by-case basis when the grand jury does not have the jurisdiction to investigate the complaint (for example, if the complaint is aimed at a federal agency or a private individual).